Pyroghy/AnimeGacha/README.md

 # AnimeGacha

 How To Start Bot:
+1. download bots source code
-1. npm install
+2. npm install
-2. rename .env.example to .env and enter in your data
+3. rename .env.example to .env and enter in your data
-3. start the bot with 'node .' or node 'index.js'
+4. start the bot with 'node .' or node 'index.js'

 This project will continue to be updated with new features as time goes on